 The Joint Information Systems Committee (JISC) funded Landmap service which ran from 2001 to July 2014 collected, modified and hosted a large amount of earth observation data for the majority of the UK, including imagery from ERS satellites, ENVISAT and ALOS, high-resolution Digital Elevation Models (DEMs) and Digital Terrain Models (DTMs) and aerial photography dating back to 1930.
-After removal of JISC funding in 2013, the Landmap service is no longer operational, with the data now held at the NEODC.
+After removal of JISC funding in 2013, the Landmap service is no longer operational, with the data now held in the CEDA Archive.

 Aside from the thermal imagery data which stands alone, the data reside in four collections: optical, elevation, radar and feature.
 The datasets contained in each are as follows: